simonwahll/wahllcontent/dart/design_patterns/builder.md

 ## Testing Our Builder

-We can test our bilder with a simple main function.
+We can test our builder with a simple main function.

 ```dart
 void main() {